 The magnificent ‘Elephant Coast’ in Kwa Zulu Natal which is located on South Africa’s marvellously diverse eastern coastline is another great place to see turtles nesting and hatching with the latter usually occurring between January and February.
-This area is known as turtle country and with its pristine environment it’s easy to see why loggerhead and leatherback turtles’ favour it as safe nesting grounds.
+This area is known as turtle country and with its pristine environment, it’s easy to see why loggerhead and leatherback turtles favour it as safe nesting ground.

 The critically endangered African wild dogs, also known as the painted wolf, are one of the most successful predators on land and seeing them in the wild is truly a special occasion.
 Watching a pack become active after a day of snoozing under the shade of a tree is a joyful experience – the way they interact with each other, reaffirming social bonds, playing and wrestling.
 If you are fortunate enough to witness a hunt it’s a remarkable feat of teamwork with wild dogs having astounding stamina to chase down their prey.

 Because of their rarity, you need to head to the right places to give yourself the best chance of seeing them.
 Botswana and Zimbabwe have some of the highest and most stable populations with Botswana claiming to have around 30% of the entire worldwide population.